-The instructor shall have appropriate training in instructional techniques and training methods (Section A-I/6 of the STCW Code).
-It is recommended that all training and instruction is given by qualified personnel experienced in the handling and characteristics of oil cargoes and the safety procedures involved.
-Staff may be recruited among deck and engineer officers of oil tankers, and/or fleet superintendents as appropriate.
+The instructor shall have appropriate training in instructional techniques and training methods (section A/1/6, STCW Code).
+It is recommended that all training and instruction is given by qualified personnel experienced in the handling and characteristics of chemical cargoes and the safety procedures involved.
+Staff may be recruited among deck officers and engineer officers of chemical tankers, and/or fleet superintendents as appropriate.